Begin by Conducting a Child Safety Seat Survey in your community –

 There are two types of assessments you can choose to conduct in your community

-This type of survey is less time intensive and may be an option if resources are limited.
+This type of survey takes less time and is a good option if you have data collectors who are good at estimating kids’ ages.
 It also meets the data requirement to apply for Indian Highway Safety Program funds.
-However, you will not know if children are using child safety seats or not.

 If you would like to know the proportion of children riding in an age and size appropriate restraint, such as rear-facing infant seats, forward-facing harness seats, booster seats, as well as regular seat belts, use the Native CARS survey method presented in this module.
 This type of survey gives you detailed insight into child safety seat use in your community.